semgrep/semgrep-docs/docs/running-rules.md

 3. Run the following command to run local YAML rule files:
     <pre class="language-bash"><code>semgrep scan --config <span className="placeholder">PATH/TO/MYRULE.YAML</span></code></pre>

+Rules stored under a hidden directory, such as `dir/.hidden/myrule.yml`, are processed by Semgrep when scanning with the `--config` flag.

-For more information, see [Getting started](../writing-rules/overview/).
+For more information on defining custom rules, see [Writing rules](../writing-rules/overview/).

 ## Running multiple rules simultaneously